 Tudor vs. Rolex: Finding the One that is Right for You

 Watch industry pioneer Hans Wilsdorf is the mastermind behind both the Rolex and Tudor brands.
-What started as a modest watch distribution operation in London quickly grew into not one but two of the most iconic and highly coveted watch brands in the world.
-While Rolex and Tudor both share the same high standards and dependability backed by the Wilsdorf name, there are a few key differences that set the two brands apart.
+He started with a modest watch distribution operation in London.
+Soon, it grew into not one but two of the most iconic and highly coveted watch brands in the world.
+Today, Rolex and Tudor both share the same high standards and dependability backed by the Wilsdorf name.
+However, a few key differences set the two brands apart.
 So here it is, Tudor vs. Rolex.

 How to Choose Between Tudor and Rolex Watches: The Differences

-For decades, there was one key difference between Rolex and Tudor: the watch movements.
-Rolex exclusively uses in-house movements.
-This is one of their foundational brand principles.
-Tudor, however, uses the more affordable Swiss ETA movements for many years.
+For decades, there was one key difference between Rolex and Tudor: their watch movements.
+Rolex uses in-house movements exclusively – a principle on which the brand was founded.
+On the other hand, Tudor used the more affordable Swiss ETA movements for many years.
 This served Tudor well in sticking with its own guiding principle of creating more accessible timepieces.
-However, in 2015, Tudor developed its first in-house movement, which was debuted in a model called the North Flag and later added to updated versions of the Pelagos and Heritage Black Bay models.
+However, in 2015, Tudor developed its first in-house movement.
+It debuted in a model called the North Flag.
+Soon after, Tudor added it to updated versions of the Pelagos and Heritage Black Bay models.

 Still, despite Tudor’s development of their own in-house movements, the brands remain distinct in their own right.
-Rolex has established a reputation as one of the most well-known and sought-after watch brands in the world.
-This is, in part, due to steadfastly committing to a specific style—a timeless, classic, and more conservative design.
+Rolex has established a reputation as one of the most well known and sought after watch brands in the world by steadfastly committing to a specific style.
+Their designs are timeless, classic, and a bit more conservative.
 On the other hand, Tudor has distinguished itself as more unique, experimental, and daring with its designs.
-This is evident from developments like their integrated cases to risks like using bold color schemes on their dial separate them from their more classic cousin.
+This is evident from developments like their integrated cases to risks like using bold color schemes on their dials.

 Bottom line: Rolex and Tudor are two of the best watch brands on the market.
 Whether you’re looking for a modest price point, a more avant-garde design, an iconic logo, or a certain timeless elegance, you can find a Tudor or Rolex that will serve as the perfect watch for you.